 - Managing Presets using the Preset Controller

-The Home Screen of GTT provides options such as importing a project, creating a new project, open an existing project, explore some high-level features of GTT, etc. For more details, refer Home screen options page.
+The Home Screen of GTT provides options for importing a project, creating a new project, opening an existing project, exploring some high-level features of GTT, etc. For more details, refer Home screen options page.
+To open the Starter Kit example project:

 - Go to the Sample Projects tab.